 Winters can also be warm although the chances of rain rise compared to the rest of the year.

-To find flights, you can use Skyscanner search tool:
+To find flights, you can use this search tool provided by Skyscanner:

-Public transport in Axarquia and Antequera is limited, with plenty of buses running between major population centres such as Malaga and Antequera, but rural outposts poorly served.
+Public transport in Axarquia and Antequera is limited.
+Plenty of buses (and few trains) run between major population centres such as Malaga and Antequera, but rural outposts are poorly served.

 For convenience, we strongly recommend hiring a car